Chasing Super-Massive Black Hole merging events with $Athena$ and LISA: Physical drivers of GW-EM multi-messenger observations

 \begin{itemize} \item Astrophysics \begin{itemize} \item Magneto-hydrodynamics of fluid flows in violently changing space-time; \item Formation of an X-ray corona and jet launching around newly forming horizons; \item Accretion disc structure. \end{itemize} \item Fundamental Physics \begin{itemize} \item Testing General Relativity as theory of gravity; \item Measuring the speed of GWs and dispersion properties. \end{itemize} \item Cosmography \begin{itemize} \item Testing the expansion rate of the universe. \end{itemize} \end{itemize}

 The synergy between LISA and {\it Athena} relies on a number of prospected GW sources.
-These are {\it supermassive black hole mergers} (SMBHMs) in gas-rich environments; {\it extreme mass ratio inspirals} (EMRIs) where a stellar black hole is skinning the horizon of a large black hole surrounded by an AGN disc; and {\it interacting double white dwarf systems} present in large numbers in the Milky Way Galaxy \citep{Kremer2017,Breivik2018,maoz18}.
+These are {\it supermassive black hole mergers} (SMBHMs) in gas-rich environments; {\it extreme or intermediate mass ratio inspirals} (EMRIs/IMRIs) where a stellar or an intermediate black hole is skinning the horizon of a large black hole surrounded by an AGN disc \citep{2011PhRvD..84b4032K, 2014PhRvD..89j4059B, 2014MNRAS.441..900M, 2021ApJ...917...43S, Derdzinski21}; and {\it interacting double white dwarf systems} present in large numbers in the Milky Way Galaxy \citep{Kremer2017,Breivik2018,maoz18}.
 The last systems provide information on the relative strength between GW and matter driven torques, and will be studied in a separate paper as these systems are persistent sources in the GW sky and thus can be targeted in different epochs by {\it Athena}.
+Synergies on {\it intermediate mass black hole mergers} have been studied in \citep{Saini22}